khueue/ducc/report/ass1/report_ass1.md

     {MultiCommentStart}(/*){InComment}*(\**){MultiCommentEnd}

-where MultiCommentStart is `/*` and MultiCommentEnd is `*/`.
-The tricky part is what is between: Immediately after the start, any number of slashes may be present.
+where _MultiCommentStart_ is `/*` and _MultiCommentEnd_ is `*/`.
+The tricky
+part is what is between: Immediately after the start, any number of slashes may be present.
 Then comes a lot of stuff, and just before the closing marker is any number of stars.
-The stuff in between that, InComment, is defined as:
+The stuff in between that, _InComment_, is defined as:

     ([^*/]|[^*]/|\*[^/])